 Compassion doesn’t preclude us from being angry, sad, disappointed, or even jealous.
 We can honestly express feelings.
 Compassion isn’t trembling with anger and blurting out, “it is okay.”
 The forced and insincere message is lost in the larger message of disapproval.
 Silent anger still communicated creates more anxiety than honest sharing of the feeling experience.

-When we commit to change, we embrace proven habits that invite more harmony.
-Instead of engaging in a power struggle, we open up to deeper understanding of a partner’s pasts, hurts, and emotional triggers.
-In pursuit of these changes, we find success doesn’t come from hiding emotions but from exploring them alone and together.
-The understanding helps us see anger, hurt and fear – our own and our partner’s—as a cry for healing rather than a threat to security.
-Discomforting feelings, rather than being the enemy, are then guides to point to areas that need greater attention and clarity.
+When we commit to change, we embrace proven skills that invite harmony.
+Instead of engaging in power struggles, we open to the complexities of connection, inviting a deeper understanding of pasts, hurts, and emotional triggers.
+In pursuit of change, we achieve success not from mutually exploring each other’s emotions.
+The understanding engenders compassion—exposing the anger, hurt and fear as cries for healing; not threats to security.
+Discomforting feelings, rather than being the enemy, become guides, pointing to tender spots begging for greater attention and clarity.

-Some relationships have run their course.
-The habitual negative responses, the embedded labels, and the pattern of hurt are too strong to overcome.
-Even when this is the case, it does not give us the right to be unkind.
-We can use the remainder of the time in the painful relationship to work on personal relationship skills.
-If our partner uses our openness and vulnerability to their advantage, we set boundaries.
-If boundaries are consistently ignored than it is clear the relationship will not improve.
-It takes two to establish intimacy but only one to destroy it.
+Some relationships have run their course, succumbing to the habitual negative responses, embedded labels, and hurtful patterns—too much hurt to overcome.
+Even when this is the case, don’t continue with mutual unkindness.
+We need relationship skills.
+If our partner uses openness to their advantage, you set the boundaries.
+If they ignore boundaries then enforce your rights—leave if needed, Seeking professional help to move forward safely.
+Two people must work together to establish intimacy but only one to destroy it.

 Through all our relationships, whether they are healthy or not, our emotions are magnified.
 In a relationship, we can become familiar with personal feelings, triggers, and tender spots.
-This personal knowledge will be the foundation for future intimacy.
+This personal knowledge becomes the foundation for intimacy.